Why C-PACE Should Be Part of Every Major Project - Current AND Past

 by Andy Holzhauser

-Here’s a pretty standard scenario when it comes to major new construction or redevelopment projects: the amount of capital secured isn’t quite enough to fully fund the project and/or the cost of capital is getting too high.
+Here’s a pretty standard scenario when it comes to major new construction or redevelopment projects: the amount of capital secured isn’t quite enough to fully fund the project and/or the cost of capital is too high.

 This is a tough spot to be in.